Benchmarking Unified Face Attack Detection via Hierarchical Prompt Tuning: Hierarchical Prompt Tuning (HiPTune)

 \subsection{Preliminaries}

-Vision-Language Models (VLM) like CLIP~\cite{radford2021learning} utilize both text encoder $\mathcal{T}(\cdot)$ (like Transformer~\cite{vaswani2017attention}) and image encoder $\mathcal{I}(\cdot)$ (like ViT~\cite{dosovitskiy2020vit}), where the input is the (text, image) pair, to leverages broader supervision.
+Vision-Language Models (VLMs) like CLIP~\cite{radford2021learning} utilize both text encoder $\mathcal{T}(\cdot)$ (like Transformer~\cite{vaswani2017attention}) and image encoder $\mathcal{I}(\cdot)$ (like ViT~\cite{dosovitskiy2020vit}), where the input is the image-text pair, providing a wide range of semantic information as supervision.
 The outputs of both encoders are then dot-multiplied to obtain the probability score $p$: